dotnet/docs/docs/framework/winforms/advanced/how-to-flatten-a-curved-path-into-a-line.md

 ---
-title: "How to: Flatten a Curved Path into a Line | Microsoft Docs" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"
+title: "How to: Flatten a Curved Path into a Line" ms.custom: "" ms.date: "03/30/2017" ms.prod: ".net-framework"